cossacklabs/product-docs/acra/configuring-maintaining/logging/formats.md

 # Logging formats

 Acra services write logs to `stderr`.
-If you need to redirect logs to a file or a log collector service, please redirect `stderr`.
+If you need to redirect logs to a file or to a log collector service, please redirect `stderr`.

 ## Plaintext